Nova Video

 Usage with Larupload

 Larapload is a user-friendly package for managing media and uploads.
-To fully leverage the capabilities offered by NovaVideo, we recommend reading the Larapload documentation first.
+To fully leverage the capabilities offered by NovaVideo, we recommend reading the Larapload first.
 This will ensure that you can take full advantage of the available abilities and seamlessly integrate media management and uploads into your Laravel Nova application.

 Follow these steps to set up Larupload and integrate it with your project:

-1. Install Larupload using this documentation
+1. Install Larupload using documentation

 2. Add Larupload Columns to Your Table: